-What does a recipe developer do?
+What is a recipe developer?

-What kind of experience would I need?
+What kind of experience do I need?

-How do developers write the recipes?
+How do developers write recipes?

-How do developers approach their work?
+How do recipe developers approach their work?

 How can I become a recipe developer?